-Key Objective Key Actions Status Support services across the HCV Attend /lead and update the HCV operational meetings (discuss winter pressures/ Covid) Complete Provider collaborative Identify potential support across the geography for authorisation by the COO Process in place Escalate HCV issues to COO Process in place Support physical health and well- being of inpatient population Provide education and advice about the flu vaccine Provide education and advice about the Covid vaccine Offer the flu vaccine Offer the Covid vaccine Ensure use of PPE Offer virtual appointments and telephone contact Complete Complete Complete Complete Complete Complete Support to Prison Population Maintain partnerships with prison (ensure updates and awareness of prison actions re outbreaks) Small staff group attending prison: absence will seriously reduce service provision.
-Support IPC measures and working remotely where possible Process in Place Process in Place Adverse weather Scope potential travel problems for staff Scope potential travel options: use of vehicles and staff car share Consider work from home options where this aids continued attendance if cannot be on site.
+Key Objective Key Actions Status Support services across the HCV Attend /lead and update the HCV operational meetings (discuss winter pressures/ Covid) Complete Provider collaborative Identify potential support across the geography for authorisation by the COO Process in place Escalate HCV issues to COO Process in place Support physical health and well-being of inpatient Provide education and advice about the flu vaccine Provide education and advice about the Covid vaccine CompleteComplete population Offer the flu vaccine Complete Offer the Covid vaccine Complete Ensure use of PPE Complete Offer virtual appointments and telephone contact Complete Support to Prison Population Maintain partnerships with prison (ensure updates and awareness of prison actions re outbreaks) Process in Place Small staff group attending prison: absence will seriously reduce service provision.
+Support IPC measures and working remotely where possible Process in Place Adverse weather Scope potential travel problems for staff Scope potential travel options: use of vehicles and staff car share Consider work from home options where this aids continued attendance if cannot be on site.
 Short staffing management through business continuity (reallocations on wards, use of community staffing in inpatient, management and senior cover to wards is included) Complete Complete Process in place through business continuity

 Workforce Covid vaccine rollout (high uptake) Underway

 Resillience Flu vaccine roll out Underway

 Develop peer vaccination programme Complete

 Bank recruitment campaign Underway

 Over-recruitment in division Authorised/ Underway

 Bank/agency use Process in place

 Rule breaks Process in place

 Working from home Process in place

 Forensic duty manager cover Complete

 Access to senior support 7-day week through on call management roster Complete

 2nd Trust on call manager support system can be in place Complete

 Implement an effective real time view of system pressure Forensic winter workforce plan monitored in Covid recovery and workforce meeting.
 Complete

-Business continuity plans in place Complete
+• Business continuity plans in place Complete

-Agenda Item 18 8
+Agenda it eiii io

 Title & Date of Meeting: Trust Board Public Meeting - 24 November 2021

 Title of Report: Health Inequalities and The Humber Approach

-Author/s: Dr John Byrne To approve To receive & note For information x To ratify This presentation is to update the board on some of work that ongoing at local regional and organisational level with regard to Health Inequalities Date Date Audit Committee Remuneration & Nominations Committee Quality Committee Workforce & Organisational Development Committee Finance & Investment Executive Management Team

-Recommendation:
+Author/s: Dr John Byrne

+Recommendation: To approve To receive & note

-For information Х To ratify
+Recommendation.
+For information Χ To ratify

-Purpose of Paper: ongoing at local region •
+Purpose of Paper: e the board on some of with organisational level with

-Date Date е
+Date Date

+Audit Committee Remuneration &

 Nominations Committee

+Quality Committee Workforce & Organisational Development Committee

+Finance & Investment Executive Management

-Governance: Development Committee 1
+Governance: Committee 1 Team

-•

-Mental Health Legislation Committee Operational Delivery Group C
+Mental Health Legislation Committee Operational Delivery Group

 Charitable Funds Committee Collaborative Committee

-Other (please detail) Board report $\checkmark$
+Other (please detail) Board report √

-Key Issues within the report: of the wider age of social inequal Humber Coast this area and is future.
-Example focussing on F severe mental I The Trust has communities in particularly in U The presentation The p enda a alities and Va a part s with Physica Ilness traditio which Irban a ion wi be cor alities a e now increasingly beca t national Level within t ale have been undertaki t of their strategic plann regard to mental Health al Health checks in cit nally provided services social inequalities are nd Costal areas ill capture how these nsidered with regard to and how we can use ou he conto ng work ing for t would izens w across prevale servic the pris ext c in the be vith all ent, ces sm
+Key Issues within the report: Health Inequalities are now increasingly becoming part of the wider agenda at national Level within the context of social inequalities Humber Coast and Vale have been undertaking work in this area and is a part of their strategic planning for the future.
+Examples with regard to mental Health would be focussing on Physical Health checks in citizens with severe mental Illness The Trust has traditionally provided services across all communities in which social inequalities are prevalent, particularly in Urban and Costal areas The presentation will capture how these services perhaps could be considered with regard to the prism of health inequalities and how we can use our data sets to inform progress.

-Links to Strategic Goals (please i ndicate which strategic goal/s this paper relates to) Tick those that apply Innovating Quality and Pat ent Safety Enhancing prevention, well being and recovery
+Links to Strategic Goals (please indicate which strategic goal/s this paper relates to)

+√ Tick those that apply

+Innovating Quality and Patient Safety

+Enhancing prevention, wellbeing and recovery